CM2Walki/EFModStarter/README.md

 3. Steamfriends displays Company of Heroes (New Steam Version)

 # The Workaround
-To tackle this problem, a second .exe (_EFDaemon_) is introduced that restarts the _CoHEF.exe_ after a fixed delay, for it then to reclaim it's spot as the last game launched.
+To tackle this problem, a second .exe (_EFDaemon_) is introduced that restarts the _CoHEF.exe_ after the CoH window spawns and is focused.
+It will end up being the last game launched and thus be displayed by Steam.
 In the end we end up with a structure like this:

 1. Start _CoHEF.exe_
 2. _CoHEF.exe_ launches _RelicCoH.exe_ (with parameters _-mod (...)_ and _-uniquetoken (later used)_ AND _EFDaemon.exe_.
 3. _CoHEF.exe_ shuts down
 4. Steamfriends displays Company of Heroes (New Steam Version)
-5. After a ~30 seconds wait, the _EFDaemon.exe_ restarts the _CoHEF.exe_ with a different parameter, thus taking the place of last game launched.
+5. EFDaemon.exe waits for CoH process to spawn a window and for it to be selected by the player; Then restarts the CoHEF.exe
-6. Steamfriends will now display Company of Heroes: Eastern Front
+6. Steamfriends will then display Company of Heroes: Eastern Front

 # The Achievements
 The launcher uses the [Steamworks.NET API library](https://steamworks.github.io/).
 This will obviously only work if your .exe is launched via Steam.
 The _CoHEF.exe_ itself is only responsible for writting changes to Steam that were read from the _pipeline.dat_.
 It does **not** read directly from the game!
 The _pipeline.dat_ is written to by SCAR, to make this work you will need both a pure Lua JSON library and the lua-io library (you can find those in the EF_Bin folder).